 If your tooth is painful, who do you visit?
 A dentist?
 If there’s a leak in the kitchen, do you call a painter?
 Of course not!
 You get a plumber.
 When you feel like nobody can save you from your bad cooking, who do you call?
 I don’t know about you, but I would definitely call my mom.

 Seriously, my point is that most of the problems that coaches help us solve are not always clear-cut and obvious.
 When you’ve been lacking sleep after losing the job you love, you’d probably call your friend – or maybe you don’t.
 If your self-esteem is so low but you decide not to contact a therapist because you’re sure nothing is wrong with you.
+According to Dr. Chantal Gagnon PhD LMHC, “Therapy can be adapted to meet a variety of individual needs and goals.”
+But life coaching seems different in such a way.

 True, calling a life coach may not be your first solution, but a dedicated and competent life coach can actually be your solution for all issues mentioned above.
 A life coach can walk you through regaining your self-confidence, help you find a better and a more appropriate career that would work for you, and yes, tries to create bullet points to arrange your life and help you fix it for good.
+Like what Chris Oneth LMFT used to say, “Through simple and direct counsel and coaching you may discover great potentials that can move your job and career to a positive place you never thought possible.”

 Here are other things that a life coach can help you with: